ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 Some base tools are provided to test the cumbia-libs and perform some basic operations on the underlying control system (reading or writing quantities).

-#### 8a. generic_client: a client to read/write from/to Tango and Epics:
+#### 8a. qumbia-client: a client to read/write from/to Tango and Epics:

-> cd generic_client
+> cd qumbia-client

-Check generic_client.pro and adjust the include directives if needed.
+Check qumbia-client.pro and adjust the include directives if needed.
 Beware that the lines

 > CONFIG+=link_pkgconfig  and PKGCONFIG +=